Dragon8029/100-days-of-code/Attempt4.md

 ##A4D37:
 *Oct 4, 2018*

 Missed logging a few days.
-Been reading the git documentation for a web developer course from @stephnmf, also working through the Basic Javascript section from @freeCodeCamp.
+Been reading the git documentation for a web developer course from @stephenmf, also working through the Basic Javascript section from @freeCodeCamp.